seagle0128/doom-modeline/README.md

        up-to-date](https://magit.vc/manual/magit/The-mode_002dline-information-isn_0027t-always-up_002dto_002ddate.html)
      - [Maybe provide an alternative to VC's mode-line information](https://github.com/magit/magit/issues/2687)

-1. Can I add my mode-line segments myself?
-How to do that?
-   How can I define my own mode-line?

-   There are two methods.

-   - If the information is simple, just add to `mode-line-misc-info` or `global-mode-string`.

-   - Use `doom-modeline-def-modeline` to define your own mode-line and set it as default.

-     For example:

-     ```emacs-lisp
-     ;; Define your custom doom-modeline
-     (doom-modeline-def-modeline 'my-simple-line
-       '(bar matches buffer-info remote-host buffer-position parrot selection-info)
-       '(misc-info minor-modes input-method buffer-encoding major-mode process vcs check))

-     ;; Set default mode-line
-     (add-hook 'doom-modeline-mode-hook
-               (lambda ()
-                 (doom-modeline-set-modeline 'my-simple-line 'default)))

-     ;; Configure other mode-lines based on major modes
-     (add-to-list 'doom-modeline-mode-alist '(my-mode . my-simple-line))

-     ;; Or disable other mode-lines
-     (setq 'doom-modeline-mode-alist nil)
-     ```

 1. How to specify font family and size in modeline?